-Alexandra is an award-winning former executive who works with aspiring and current leaders, and start-up founders in the High Tech sector.
-Living in Canada’s capital, she also serves in numerous senior consultancies, executive roles, and coaching advisory roles with the Canadian Government.
+Alexandra is an award-winning former executive who works with aspiring and current leaders, and start-up High Tech sector founders.
+Living in Canada’s capital, she also serves in numerous senior consultancies, executive roles, consulting and coaching advisory roles with the Canadian Government.

 She was part of IBM’s Global Strategy and Change Practice as a Senior Managing Consultant, and currently she serves as a trusted Resource on Demand for IBM and PwC.
 She has taught executive coaching at the Ivey School of Business, and has served as a field supervisor for M.A. students completing their thesis projects in the areas of organizational development and change management.